AliHassan7878/AliHassan7878/README.md

-- 👋 Hi, I’m @Ali
+- 👋 Hi, Welcome to my GitHub profile.
+I’m @Ali.
+- 🌱 I’m currently working on embedded computer vision applications, edge devices for indoor drones.
 - 👀 I’m interested in computer vision and embedded applications.
-- 🌱 I’m currently working on embedded computer vision applications, edge devices for indoor drones.
-- 💞️ I’m looking to collaborate on ML and computer vision applications.
 - 📫 Reach me with the an email --- ali.hassan4696@gmail.com.

 <!---